FHIR for regulators: governance, sandbox, and compliance

 |---|---|---|

 Two caveats on this roadmap.
-First, all milestones above are community-initiated targets — outcomes depend on Ministry of Health alignment and HL7 International feedback, and may slip by one or two quarters.
-Second, an Affiliate carries membership fees tiered by national GDP; this falls under community operating costs and needs a financial plan from day one.
+First, all milestones above are directional targets, not commitments of recognition; outcomes depend on Ministry of Health alignment, HL7 International feedback, and readiness of sandbox and terminology services.
+Second, an Affiliate carries membership fees tiered by national GDP; this falls under operating costs and needs a financial plan from day one.

 7. Five common pitfalls in national FHIR programs